the Creative Commons Attribution 4.0 License.

 3.2 Relationships between selected primary sugar compounds

 Figure 4 summarizes linear correlations obtained between arabitol and mannitol concentrations at each site during the warmer period.
-Medium to very high coefficients of determination could be observed (0.58R20.93; 30n143 or 45n341 for PM2.5 and PM10 series, respectively), with slopes in a rather narrow range (between 0.59 and 1.10), and quite low intercepts (always below 9 ng m−3).
+Medium to very high coefficients of determination could be observed (; or for PM2.5 and PM10 series, respectively), with slopes in a rather narrow range (between 0.59 and 1.10), and quite low intercepts (always below 9 ng m−3).
 Such covariations indicate that both species are most probably co-emitted, by one or several type(s) of sources, at each site during the summer–autumn period.
 These observations are in agreement with previous studies also showing strong covariations between arabitol and mannitol (Kang et al., 2018; Verma et al., 2018; Zhu et al., 2015).
 Therefore, it seemed reasonable to consider both species together so that their concentrations are summed up and labeled as “polyols” in the following sections.

-Conversely, linear correlations between glucose and polyol concentrations are generally weaker (0.10<R2≤0.78), with slopes varying over a much larger range (between 0.12 and 0.94), and variable intercepts (between 5.6 and 16.4 ng m−3).
+Conversely, linear correlations between glucose and polyol concentrations are generally weaker (0.10< R2≤0.78), with slopes varying over a much larger range (between 0.12 and 0.94), and variable intercepts (between −5.6 and 16.4 ng m−3).
 This suggests that glucose concentrations might follow a different pattern compared to that of polyols, either due to different emission sources, or different chemical stability in the atmosphere.
 It is therefore reasonable to keep glucose as a separate chemical species in the following discussion.

 It should be emphasized that the variability in the slope of the regressions between the chemical concentrations is most probably related to the emissions and atmospheric processing.
 Particularly in the case of mannitol and arabitol, they may be influenced by biogenic or biotope characteristics.
 Nevertheless, no evident relationship between the slope values and the typology or the geographical location of the sites could be observed (Fig. 4).